Ameesha Patel: In the media

 Between 2002 and 2005, Patel made an appearance in a number of talk shows such as Rendezvous with Simi Garewal and The Manish Malhotra Show.
 In 2006, Patel appeared as the guest judge on the special Valentine's Day episode of the singing talent contest Indian Idol 2.

 Patel is frequently cited as one of the sexiest Bollywood actresses.
 Rediff featured Patel as one of Bollywood's sexiest actresses and top Bollywood actresses of 2001.
-She was ranked tenth on Rediff's list of 2008's Sexiest Actresses.
+She was ranked tenth on Rediffs list of 2008's Sexiest Actresses.
 Patel was also cited by Rediff as one of 2008's Sexiest Magazine Cover Girls.
 She has featured on the cover of Maxim India three times, as well as other men magazines such as The Man, FHM, and Man's World.